maxmpz/powerampapi/poweramp_provider_example/readme.md

 If array size is 0, Poweramp assumes default wave (same as used for Streams) is required.
 If array size is not 100, Poweramp will resample that to 100 values internally.

-You can send either float[] array (easier to manipulate/generate) or byte[] array (float array represented as bytes, easier to store/retrieve as BLOB in/from the database).
+You can have either a float[] array (easier to manipulate/generate) or a byte[] array (float array represented as bytes, easier to store/retrieve as BLOB in/from the database).
 See [TrackProviderHelper.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderHelper.java#L13) for `bytesToFloats`, `floatsToBytes` methods if you need to convert from one format to the another.

+In any case, you must put `TrackProviderConsts.COLUMN_TRACK_WAVE` as bytes, as Android cursor doesn't support other BLOB types.

+Track wave `TrackProviderConsts.COLUMN_TRACK_WAVE` column is added to projection columns during 2nd phase of scanning (the metadata scan).

 ### Roots